hermeznetwork/docs/docs/users/hermez-wallet.md

 ## Withdrawals

 Withdrawals are a two-part process.
-The first part requires to select the Token you want to withdraw from (for example HEZ) and in the next screen click on `Withdraw` button, enter the amount to withdraw and click on `Continue`.
+The first part requires you to select the Token account you want to withdraw from (for example HEZ) and on the next screen click on the `Withdraw` button, enter the amount to withdraw, and click on `Continue`.

-After completing the first part explained above, a card appears on the Home screen or on the respective account page.
+After completing the first part explained above, a card with the withdrawal details appears on the Home screen or on the respective account page.
 When ready, it will show a button to finalize the withdrawal.

 *Withdrawals require paying an Ether gas fee on L1, insufficient gas in your L1 account will cause the withdrawal to stall.